LewisJBarber/LewisJBarber/README.md

 ### Hi there 👋

-## My name is Lewis Barber.
+## My name is Lewis Barber.🧔🏻‍♂️

-### I am currently participating in a data science bootcamp!
+###  💻I am currently participating in a data science bootcamp!💻

 <!--
 **LewisJBarber/LewisJBarber** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.